MLS News

 Written by Administrator

-Thursday, 05 March 2009 18:50
+Thursday, 05 March 2009 18:50 |

+FREE LANDON aw crap.
+How to describe what I'm feeling.
+OK.
+Let's say you're Mike Farrell.
+Mumia Abu-Jamal has been free for 45 minutes, and he's gone on a killing spree in an orphanage while screaming "MASH went totally downhill after Trapper John left!"
 What can I say?
 I really thought Klinzi was going to be his guardian angel here.
 He might not start every game, but he'd be at a big club, against quality players, and away from the Galaxy train wreck.
+I'm surprised by this:

-Quote: "I am very excited to be returning home to my teammates and the LA Galaxy.
+"I am very excited to be returning home to my teammates and the LA Galaxy.
 I would like to thank Bayern Munich for the opportunity to play with one of the premier clubs in Europe, as well as all their coaches and players for welcoming me into the Club," said Donovan.
 "Although the results were not what we had hoped for, the time in Germany still was very positive for me.
-I am fit, motivated, and excited to be coming back as a better, more experienced player." doesn't that actually translate as this:
+I am fit, motivated, and excited to be coming back as a better, more experienced player."

 MLS News